Your model must be watertight for 3D printing, however occasionally you may encounter a hole or gap in your 3D model. Luckily, meshmixer can help

 We hope the above steps prove useful in your 3D printing venture.
 These steps are just a small sample of what meshmixer is capable of and in actual fact there is a vast assortment of extremely useful tools, not only for simple editing but also for sculpting and producing your very own unique 3D designs.

 Are you an educator looking to bring 3D printing into the classroom?
-Autodesk (creators of Meshmixer) are also creators of Tinkercad, a web-based 3D modelling software perfect for education.
-Best of all, we have a whole lesson plan library to help you out.
-Check it out here and apply for a FREE 7 day trial here.
+Autodesk (creators of Meshmixer) are also creators of Tinkercad and Fusion 360 and we have a whole lesson plan library based on these software packages to help you out.
+Start a FREE 7 day trial here.

 Please upgrade your browser to the latest version or download a different browser to improve your experience.